Is Janagana Registration Really Necessary? What Happens If You Skip It?

 3. Scholarships & Education Schemes Could Be Lost

-Post-matric scholarships, pre-matric grants, and tribal welfare schemes for SC/ST/OBC students are all allocated based on population data from the census.
-Your caste, economic status, and household profile — recorded in the census — are the basis on which these benefits are approved or denied for your children.
+Post-matric scholarships, pre-matric grants, and tribal welfare schemes for SC/ST/OBC students are allocated based on population data from the census.
+Your caste, economic status, and household profile — recorded in the census — are the basis on which these benefits are approved for your children.

 🏥